The Tell-Tale Heart (1960 film): Production

 Around the time the film was produced typical budget of the Danzigers' feature film was £15,000.
 This cost a little more due to its period setting and necessitated shooting in black and white.

 Critical reception

+The Monthly Film Bulletin wrote: "A modest but surprisingly effective little film, which contains much more genuine Poe atmosphere than many a more ambitious adaptation of this tale, despite the alterations which mean that the story is now a dream, with a vicious circle ending strongly reminiscent of Dead of Night.
+The shoestring sets and lighting, in fact, contribute enormously towards achieving the correct oppressive aura of dank, seedy, gaslit Victoriana.
+Excellent playing by Laurence Payne, Adrienne Corri and Dermot Walsh, from a script which concentrates intelligently on establishing a credible triangle relationship before moving into the horror, creates three-dimensional characters of real interest.
+There are, to be sure, one or two purely conventional horror-film gimmicks – lightning zigzagging across the sky at a moment of crisis – but on the whole it is done imaginatively (if not very originally) rather than crudely.
+The tell-tale heart itseif is particularly effective, where the whole house – the pendulum of a clock, a dripping tap, a ticking metronome, a swinging chandelier, a piece fallen from a chess-board and rolling gently back and forth – seems to pick up and magnify the terrifying beating rhythm which haunts Edgar."

 The Tell-Tale Heart was selected by the film historians Steve Chibnall and Brian McFarlane as one of the 15 most meritorious British B films made between World War II and 1970.
 They note that it also received enthusiastic reviews at the time of its release from The Monthly Film Bulletin and Kinematograph Weekly.